-On January 31, 2020, the U.K. withdrew from the European Union, commonly referred to as "Brexit".
-The European Union and the U.K. have ratified a withdrawal agreement, which provides for a transition period for the European Union and the U.K. to negotiate and agree to a framework for their future relationship.
-The transition period is currently scheduled to end on December 31, 2020 and the relationship between the European Union and the U.K. beyond that date is uncertain.
-A failure to reach an agreement at the end of the transition period could adversely affect European and worldwide economic and market conditions, contribute to instability in global financial and foreign exchange markets, and introduce significant legal uncertainty and potentially divergent national laws and regulations.
-Further, even if an agreement is reached at the end of the transition period, there is uncertainty regarding the nature of the long-term relationship between the European Union and the U.K.
+On 31 January 2020, the U.K. withdrew from the European Union, commonly referred to as "Brexit".
+The terms of the withdrawal agreement between the European Union and the U.K. provided for a transition period for the European Union and the U.K. to negotiate and agree to a framework for their future relationship, which expired on 31 December 2020.
+While a trade deal was agreed, there remains uncertainty with regards to the nature of the long-term relationship between the European Union and the U.K. Such uncertainty could adversely affect European and worldwide economic and market conditions, contribute to instability in global financial and foreign exchange markets, and introduce significant legal uncertainty and potentially divergent national laws and regulations.